-Dr. Tawee Tanvetyanon is a medical and research oncologist with expertise in thoracic cancers and cancers of the head and neck.
-He specializes in both lung cancer and mesothelioma, both types of cancers that may be caused by asbestos exposure.
-Mesothelioma is particularly challenging to diagnose and treat and Dr. Tanvetyanon has devoted some of his research and clinical time to working on this cancer, including using hyperthermic intraperitoneal chemotherapy, an innovative new treatment.
+Tawee Tanvetyanon, M.D. is a medical and research oncologist with expertise in thoracic cancers and cancers of the head and neck.
+He specializes in both lung cancer and mesothelioma.
+Dr. Tanvetyanon has devoted clinical and research time to working on this cancer, including using hyperthermic intraperitoneal chemotherapy.

 Education and Early Career

-Thanks to his extensive education and experience, Dr. Tanvetyanon is board certified in internal medicine, medical oncology, and hematology and he specializes in lung cancer, mesothelioma, breast cancer, bone cancer, non-small cell lung cancer, head and neck cancers, prostate cancer, and adjuvant chemotherapy treatments.
+Thanks to his extensive education and experience, Dr. Tanvetyanon is board certified in medical oncology, internal medicine, and hematology.

 Career in Tampa

-Dr. Tanvetyanon’s work on mesothelioma began in earnest when he came to the H. Lee Moffitt Cancer Center and Research Institute in Tampa, Florida, one of the top cancer treatment and research facilities in the country.
-There he is a crucial part of the Mesothelioma Research and Treatment Center, one of the few medical facilities in the U.S. that focuses on treating, diagnosing, and studying mesothelioma.
+Dr. Tanvetyanon’s work on mesothelioma began in earnest when he came to the H. Lee Moffitt Cancer Center and Research Institute in Tampa, Florida, one of the country’s top cancer treatment and research facilities.

-Dr. Tanvetyanon’s role at Moffitt is largely in conducting research, although he does work with patients in the clinical trials that he leads.
+Dr. Tanvetyanon’s role at Moffitt is largely in conducting research, although he works with patients in the clinical trials he leads.
 In addition to being part of the research team at Moffitt, he is also an assistant professor at the University of South Florida in the College of Medicine Department of Oncologic Sciences.

-Clinical trials are important for developing new treatments, palliative care, and diagnostic techniques for different types of cancer, including mesothelioma.
+Clinical trials are essential for developing new treatments, palliative care, and diagnostic techniques for different types of cancer, including mesothelioma.
 They are also potential sources of advanced treatment for patients who have run out of other options.
-The kind of work that Dr. Tanvetyanon does is so important for advancing knowledge of cancer, but also for helping real people.
+The kind of work that Dr. Tanvetyanon does is important for advancing knowledge of cancer and helping real people.